cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletAbstract.rst

 CloudletAbstract
 ^^^^^^^^^^^^^^^^

-.. java:constructor:: public CloudletAbstract(int id, long length, long pesNumber)
+.. java:constructor:: public CloudletAbstract(long id, long length, long pesNumber)
    :outertype: CloudletAbstract

    Creates a Cloudlet with no priority and file size and output size equal to 1.